nmodem2k/ML/README.md

 # ML
-all mini projects on ml i have played with
+all mini projects on ml i have done